ChaoJia/chaojia.github.io/content/posts/21-11-29-vertex-attrib-interp.md

 thumbnail: "/images/posts/2021-11-29/attr_interp_thumbnail.svg"
 ---

 For visibility buffer rendering [^paper-2013] [^filmic-world-blog], we cannot rely on the hardware rasterization and built-in functions in fragment shader to do the vertex attribute interpolation and implicitly compute partial derivatives (i.e. `dFdx` and `dFdy` in _glsl_).
-This article describes the math behind a simple way to analytically compute these values, and provides formulas that can be easily translated to shader code.
+This article describes the math behind a simple way to analytically compute these values, and provides formulas that can be easily translated to [shader code](https://gitlab.com/chao-jia/spock/-/blob/edc9e132e47c6696f2cc08002368224536107bbd/assets/glsl/basic_test/lighting_utils.h.glsl#L332) [^glsl-impl].
-Although there are some existing implementations, they are [not quite satisfactory]({{< relref "#pitfalls-existing-implementations" >}}), which motivates me to do my own math [^lastmod-date].
+Although there are some existing implementations, they are [not quite satisfactory]({{< relref "#pitfalls-existing-implementations" >}}), which motivates me to do my own math.
 <!--more-->

 In general, we want to interpolate attributes (e.g. uv or normal) in a space before the perspective transform (object space, world space or camera space), as this is where these attributes are usually created.
 Therefore, in order to calculate the attributes of a pixel, we need to find the barycentric coordinates of the point in a pre-perspective space that is projected to that pixel.
 Because transform between pre-perspective spaces are affine transformations which preserve barycentric coordinates, without loss of generality, we can assume object space, world space and camera space are identical, and simply start with camera space.